paketo-buildpacks/rfcs/text/0000-chmod.md

 would activate the chmod buildpack and

-* make it change recursively the `/workspace` folder of the runtime image to be owned by UID 1000 and GID 1000 with permissions `0750`
+* make it change recursively the `/workspace` folder of the runtime image to have permissions `0750`
-* make it change recursively the `/workspace/bin` folder of the runtime image to be owned by UID 1000 and GID 1000 with permissions `0755` (making all this folder files executable)
+* make it change recursively the `/workspace/bin` folder of the runtime image to have permissions `0775` (making all these folder files executable)

 ## Prior Art